 Mixing life in the Spirit with Christianity has never succeeded in leading believers to the knowledge of God, and it never will.
 To get it, you must come out!
 Christianity has put to death every revival of true holiness that God has ever sent us.
 And it accomplishes its poisoning of spiritual life by persuading God’s children to “stay in the Church.”
 Believing that, children of God quench the Spirit so they can fit into Christianity’s deadened form, but when the Spirit is quenched, so is joy, wisdom, and power.

 God has been very merciful and patient with us, but how much longer will He endure the dishonor brought upon the name of Jesus by Christianity?
 In the final analysis, we must choose between being a faithful follower of Jesus Christ or being a faithful member of Christianity.
-The Spirit is pleading to God's family, as it has pleaded since God's saints began joining themselves to those without the Spirit, "Come out of her, my people, so that you do not participate in her sins, so that you do not receive of her plagues, for her sins are piled up to heaven, and God has remembered her unrighteous deeds" (Rev. 18:4-5).
-God's cry for us to "come out of her" is a cry for us to "Come out of Christianity!"
+The Spirit is pleading to God’s family, as it has pleaded since God’s saints began joining themselves to those without the Spirit, “Come out of her, my people, so that you will not participate in her sins, and receive of her plagues!
+Her sins are piled up to heaven, and God has remembered her unrighteous deeds” (Rev. 18:4–5).
+God’s cry for us to “come out of her” is a cry for us to “Come out of Christianity!”
 Christianity is a corrupt, thoroughly confused, and hopelessly divided religion which is of the flesh and opposes the power and truth of Jesus.

 “Come out of her, my people!”
 That, my dear Reader, is a divine commandment, not a carnal suggestion.